sedol1339/files/abstracts.md

 Chan, K. H. R., Yu, Y., You, C., Qi, H., Wright, J., & Ma, Y. (2020).
 Deep Networks from the Principle of Rate Reduction. arXiv, 2010.14765.
 Retrieved from https://arxiv.org/abs/2010.14765v1

+Chen, M., Bai, Y., Lee, J. D., Zhao, T., Wang, H., Xiong, C., & Socher, R. (2020).
+Towards Understanding Hierarchical Learning: Benefits of Neural Representations. arXiv, 2006.13436.
+Retrieved from https://arxiv.org/abs/2006.13436v2

+    - We demonstrate that intermediate neural representations add more flexibility to neural networks and can be advantageous over raw inputs
+    - Not easy to understand what happens in this paper, but seems like they use randomly initialized neural network as a source of deep features to train another (shallow) model

 Chen, L., Min, Y., Belkin, M., & Karbasi, A. (2020).
 Multiple Descent: Design Your Own Generalization Curve. arXiv, 2008.01036.
 Retrieved from https://arxiv.org/abs/2008.01036v7

 Chen, Z., Deng, L., Wang, B., Li, G., & Xie, Y. (2020).
 A Comprehensive and Modularized Statistical Framework for Gradient Norm Equality in Deep Neural Networks. arXiv, 2001.00254.
 Retrieved from https://arxiv.org/abs/2001.00254v1